Eunice Alberts: Opera: New York to Chicago (1950s)

-Detail from the Philadelphia Academy of Music, where Alberts performed during the early 1950s.

-Temple University Chorus, and conductor Eugene Ormandy.
+Alberts quickly became one of America's leading contraltos during the 1950s, singing in concerts and operas throughout the United States.
+In 1953 she was a soloist in Beethoven's Ninth Symphony with the Philadelphia Orchestra, the Temple University Chorus, and conductor Eugene Ormandy.
 She also sang with the orchestra that year in several works by Bach at the Bethlehem Bach Festival.
 The year 1955 proved to be a banner year for Alberts.
 That year she sang Bach's St. Matthew's Passion and the world premiere of Howard Hanson's Sinfonia Sacra with the Philadelphia Orchestra and sang Beethoven's Missa Solemnis with the New York Philharmonic under conductor Leonard Bernstein at United Nations General Assembly Hall with soprano Adele Addison.
 She also joined the roster of singers at the Lyric Opera of Chicago where she sang for two highly acclaimed seasons.
 She made her debut with the company on November 11, 1955 as Enrichetta to Maria Callas's Elvira in Vincenzo Bellini's I puritani.
 This was followed by a portrayals of Inez to Callas's Leonora in Verdi's Il Trovatore and Suzuki to Callas's Cio-Cio-San in Giacomo Puccini's Madama Butterfly.
 Other roles she sang with the company during the 1955-1956 season included, Marthe in Charles Gounod's Faust with Jussi Björling in the title role, Lucia in Cavalleria rusticana with Giuseppe di Stefano and Carlo Bergonzi alternating in the role of Turiddu, and the Old Woman in Italo Montemezzi's L'amore dei tre re with Dorothy Kirsten as Fiora and Robert Weede as Manfredo.
 In the 1956-1957 Chicago season, Alberts portrayed Wowkle in La fanciulla del West with Eleanor Steber as Minnie, Madelon in Umberto Giordano's Andrea Chénier with Mario Del Monaco in the title role, the Page in Salome with Inge Borkh in the title role, and Grimgerde in Richard Wagner's Die Walküre with Ludwig Suthaus as Siegmund.

 Following her stint in Chicago, Alberts performed leading roles with the Kansas City Opera, the New Orleans Opera, the Cincinnati Opera, and the Houston Grand Opera during the late 1950s and 1960s.
 In 1956 she sang in Verdi's Requiem with the Connecticut Orchestra at the Stratford Festival.
 In 1960 she portrayed Emilia in Verdi's Otello with the Opera Society of Washington in Washington, D.C.
 That same year she gave a lauded performance for her New York City recital debut at Town Hall.
 In 1961 she returned to the NYCO to sing Marcellina in Le Nozze di Figaro, Mrs. Cripps in H.M.S.
 Pinafore, and Rebecca Nurse in the world premiere of Robert Ward's The Crucible.